Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 #### Auto-report {#auto-report}

 If auto-report is enabled, Tella will create and upload reports automatically whenever you take a photo, record a video, or capture an audio recording in Tella.
 This ensures that your reports are seamlessly uploaded without the need for manual work.
-Files get upladed to the same auto-report if they are collected within the lapse of 30 minutes.
+Files get uploaded to the same auto-report if they are collected within the lapse of 30 minutes.

 Auto-report can be enabled from the Edit Connection screen.